DevCycleHQ/js-sdks/examples/openfeature-web/README.md

 # DevCycle JS Client SDK - Web Elements Example App

-Example app for using the DevCycle Client SDK with Web Elements.
+Example app for using the DevCycle Client SDK with the OpenFeature Web Client SDK.

 ### Run